 Incorporating maca root into an everyday routine may boost fertility success in the long run.
 Whether you and your partner are looking to conceive now or in the future, maca can assist in keeping sperm healthy in preparation for conception.

 Maca naturally supports energy levels and athletic performance.
-It is a more reliable source of energy than coffee since it is not addictive.
+It is a more reliable source of energy than coffee since it is not habit forming.
 It can support your stamina and endurance, so it is especially beneficial for athletes and those leading active lifestyles.

 Maca is often consumed by long-distance athletes, bodybuilders, and professional athletes.
 It's a "trade secret" of professionals.
 Maca may also boost the ability to develop muscle, which improves performance results post-training.

 Soldiers used to consume maca to boost their energy on the battlefields.
-Today, maca makes an excellent alternative to modern caffeine addictions and icky energy drinks.
+Today, maca makes an excellent alternative to modern caffeine dependency and icky energy drinks.